 - Maintain the independence of the Board;

 - Be knowledgeable and up to date about relevant regulations and policy;

 - Participate in the resolution of controversial substantive or procedural matters;

-- The Chairperson may delegate any of his/her responsibilities as appropriate to other qualified individual(s).
+- Delegate IRB chair responsibilities as appropriate to other qualified individual(s).

 - Attend regularly scheduled CPHS meetings either in person or via teleconference;

-- Review all research proposals/materials received prior to the meetings;
+- Review agenda items prior to the meetings;

 - Actively participate in discussions at Board meetings;